wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/smartdashboard-intro.rst

 .. image:: images/smartdashboard-intro-6.png

 Widgets are automatically added to the SmartDashboard for each "key" sent by the robot code.
-For instructions on adding robot code to write to the SmartDashboard see :ref:`Displaying Expressions from Within the Robot Program <smartdashboard-expressions>`.
+For instructions on adding robot code to write to the SmartDashboard see :doc:`Displaying Expressions from Within the Robot Program <displaying-expressions>`.